p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 ## 2.1.0 - 09/05/2023

-* Removed patch that was causing GOG users grief.
-The patch was a vanilla bug fix to which wasn't present in the GOG version.
+* Removed bugfix patch that was causing some users grief.

 ## 2.0.9 - 07/05/2023